WeZZard/Gatsblog/content/_posts/2019-03-01-a-story-of-implementing-aspect-oriented-programming-in-objective-c-and-swift/index.md

 ### A Sophisticated Approach

-By giving a glimpse to the official supported aspect-oriented programming framework -- Key-Value Observation, we can spot that it tottaly don't have the disadvantages I talked above.
-How did Apple achive this?
+By giving a glimpse to the official supported aspect-oriented programming framework -- Key-Value Observation, we can spot that it totally don't have the disadvantages I talked above.
+How did Apple achieve this?

 In fact, Apple implemented this aspect-oriented programming technique with a technique called is-a swizzling.